Abdulllahhhh/Analysis-Pizza-Sales-PowerBI/README.md

 # 🍕 Pizza Sales Analysis – Power BI

 # Project Overview
-This project is a Power BI dashboard built to analyze pizza sales data.
-It focuses on practicing data analysis, data modeling, and visualization skills.
+This project is a Power BI dashboard built to analyze pizza sales data , It focuses on practicing data analysis, data modeling, and visualization skills.

 ## Key Insights